Injective metrizability and the duality theory of cubings: Introduction

+An injective space $X$ is complete: let $\widetilde{X}$ denote the Cauchy completion of $X$; then the identity map from $X$ to $X$ extends to a non-expansive map of $\widetilde{X}$ to $X$; since $X$ is dense in $\widetilde{X}$ this map must be an isometry, so $X$ is complete.

+One of the simplest non-trivial examples of a class of injective spaces is the class of trees introduced above in Definition~\ref{defn:tree,tree metric}.
+Lang provides a direct argument (see~\cite{Lang-injective_envelopes_and_groups}, Proposition 2.1), and an indirect one may be obtained through the equivalence between injectivity and hyper-convexity: \begin{theorem}[Aronszajn-Panitchpakdi~\cite{hyperconvex_spaces}] A metric space $(X,d)$ is injective if and only if it is hyper-convex: every finite collection of closed balls $\{B(p_i,r_i)\}_{i=1}^n$ in $X$ satisfying $r_i+r_j\geq d(p_i,p_j)$ for all $1\leq i,j\leq n$ has a common point. \end{theorem} An excellent and largely self-contained exposition of injectivity in metric spaces is provided in Section 2 of~\cite{Lang-injective_envelopes_and_groups}, including an independent proof of the above characterization, given there as Proposition 2.3.

-For the first task, Isbell proves that every metric space $X$ admits an isometric embedding $e_X$ into an injective metric space $\epsilon X$ with the property that any embedding of $X$ in an injective metric space factors through $e_X$.
-Isbell's construction is very explicit---in fact, explicit enough to demonstrate that $\epsilon X$ has a polyhedral structure when $X$ is finite.
-This leads to a natural question, which is a part of the classification task. \begin{question} Which polyhedra can be endowed with an injective metric? \end{question} Isbell shows that in order to support an injective metric, a (simplicial) polyhedron $X$ must satisfy some basic {\it topological} requirements.
+Isbell, in~\cite{Isbell-injective_envelope}, attempts two tasks that are natural in the categorical formulation of injectivity described above: the construction of minimal injective objects and the classification of injective objects.
+For the first task, Isbell proves the existence of injective envelopes.
+Recall the definition: \begin{definition} Let $X$ be a metric space.
+An injective envelope for $X$ is an isometric embedding $e\brr X\to \epsilon X$ into an injective metric space $\epsilon X$ such that any isometry $f\brr X\to Z$ of $X$ into an injective metric space $Z$ may be written\footnote{In fact, Theorem 3.3 in~\cite{Lang-injective_envelopes_and_groups}, which discusses properties of Isbell's construction of an injective envelope for $X$, implies that the map $g$ is uniquely determined by $f$.
+In the language of category theory, $\epsilon X$ is the result of a universal construction.} as $f=g\circ e$ for some isometry $g:\epsilon X\to Z$. \end{definition} In fact, Isbell's construction, later independently rediscovered by Dress~\cite{Dress-tight_extensions}, is explicit enough to demonstrate that $\epsilon X$ is a compact polyhedron in $\ell_\infty(X)$ when $X$ is finite.
+This leads to a natural question, which is a part of the classification task of injective metric spaces: \begin{question} Which polyhedra can be endowed with an injective metric? \end{question} Isbell shows that in order to support an injective metric, a (simplicial) polyhedron $X$ must satisfy some basic {\it topological} requirements.
 For example: $X$ needs to be collapsible.

-Isbell's construction of envelopes has been independently discovered and expanded upon by Dress \cite{Dress-tight_extensions}.
-This has since been applied with much success to expanding the theory (and practice) of the very practical problem of distance-based clustering \cite{Bandelt_Dress-cut_metrics,Bandelt_Dress-similarity_clustering,Dress_Huber_Moulton-clustering}.
-Other related work deals with calculating features of injective envelopes such as cut-points \cite{Dress-envelope_cut_points}, explicit embeddings in the $\ell^1$ plane \cite{Eppstein-ellone_plane} and Gromov--Hausdorff distance estimates \cite{Lang_Pavon_Zust-tight_spans}.
-A detailed analysis of envelopes for discrete infinite spaces has been carried out by Lang in \cite{Lang-injective_envelopes_and_groups} with applications to group theory in mind, where injective envelopes are proposed as an alternative to standard polyhedral model spaces (e.g. Rips complex) for some classes of finitely generated groups (e.g. Gromov-hyperbolic groups).